-The result of dilatometric test is its process plotted as a graph.
-The evaluation of dilatometric tests (DMT) are used as input parameters for the analyses in the "Spread Footing", "Sheeting Check" and "Anti-Slide Pile" programs and for stratigraphic modelling in the "Stratigraphy" program.
+The result of the dilatometric test is its process plotted as a graph.
+The evaluation of dilatometric tests (DMT) is used as input parameter for the analyses in the "Spread Footing", "Sheeting Check" and "Anti-Slide Pile" programs and for stratigraphic modeling in the "Stratigraphy" program.

 The constrained soil modulus MDMT is entered in the table.

 Marchetti, S., Monaco, P., Totani, G. & Calabrese, M.: The Flat Dilatometer Test (DMT) in soil investigations.
 A Report by the ISSMGE Committee TC16, University of L'Aquila, Italy, 2001, 48 p.

 Roy E. Hunt: Geotechnical Engineering Investigation Handbook, Second Edition (CRC Press, 2005)